ethereum/ethereum-org-website/src/content/public-goods-funding/index.md

 Currently, the majority of public goods are created by either governments or private markets—both of which have problems:

-1. Governments reduce the free-rider problem by charging people (i.e., the consumers) taxes, which it uses to fund the development of public goods.
+**Governments** reduce the free-rider problem by charging people (i.e., the consumers) taxes, which it uses to fund the development of public goods.
 Put another way, the government returns money belonging to the citizenry to them in the form of public goods.
 However, this creates a negative externality, namely the cost borne by individuals who don't necessarily consume certain public goods.
 Moreover, funding of public goods by the public sector suffers from principal-agent problems and, in many cases, governments often lack the flexibility and capacity to provide certain public goods.

-2. Private markets can finance public goods efficiently, but the funding of public goods by the private sector has also runs into issues.
+**Private markets** can finance public goods efficiently, but the funding of public goods by the private sector has also runs into issues.
 For example, unlike govenrnments, private companies find it more difficult to charge consumers of a public good (and, thus, cannot solve the free-rider problem).
 This discourages the provision of certain public goods by private organization and results in a “market failure” (inefficient allocation of goods and services in a free market).
 In cases where private markets _do_ provide a public good, the desire to maximize returns on investment may cause negative externalities, such as social media companies monetizing user data.

 A public goods market creates a third alternative that combines the best qualities of the two approaches while minimizing negative consequences.
 Here, members of the general public are able to coordinate on allocating capital to areas they believe are neglected but critical to societal wellbeing, prosperity, and progress.
 This approach is more flexible and efficient compared to traditional government-controlled funding, but also minimizes some of the negative externalities associated with funding public goods via the private sector.

 More importantly, a public goods market provides incentives for individuals and groups to work on creating services that benefit society, especially when they stand to make little to no profits.
-To illustrate this point, consider the free and open-source software (FOSS) industry:

-Creators of open-source software, such as [OpenSSL](https://en.m.wikipedia.org/wiki/OpenSSL), are rarely compensated and must rely on charitable donors to fund their work.
+For example, creators of free and open-source software (FOSS), such as [OpenSSL](https://en.m.wikipedia.org/wiki/OpenSSL), are rarely compensated and must rely on charitable donors to fund their work.
 This discourages developers working on those projects and further disincentivizes others from working on similar projects that could advance society's good.

 Blockchain-based public goods markets enable anyone to easily contribute to organizations building public goods in a decentralized, trust-minimized, and secure manner.
 Rewarding builders of public goods may avert the tragedy of commons and lead to better outcomes for society in general.
+A real-world example is the [Protocol Guild](https://protocol-guild.readthedocs.io/en/latest/index.html#), a project that uses blockchain infrastructure to coordinate funding for developers working on improving and maintaining the Ethereum protocol.

 ## How can Ethereum advance public goods funding? {#using-ethereum-to-fund-public-goods}